 I attended a “Valaikappu” function for a distant cousin who is an expectant mother last week

-Hulu Selangor may turn out to be litmus test on the people’s confidence on Najib and to his policies.
-If that happens, Pakatan need to relook into how they can sustain the people’s confidence on them and is able to retain if not win more seats to bring in real change.
+Hulu Selangor may turn out to be the litmus test on the people’s confidence in Najib and in his policies.
+If that happens, Pakatan needs to relook into how they can sustain the people’s confidence in them and is able to retain if not win more seats to bring in real change.

 Hulu Selangor by-election is scheduled on 25 April 2010 – there is not much time left for Pakatan to get their act up.